ptcampbell/slated/readme.md

 # 🚧 slated

 ## About
-Slated is a starter theme for Shopify using a mixture of elements from Slate, ThemeKit, [Shopify Skeleton](https://github.com/Pixel2HTML/shopify-skeleton) and Timber &mdash; using Bulma as a CSS framework.
+Slated is a starter theme for Shopify using a mixture of elements from Slate, ThemeKit, [Shopify Skeleton](https://github.com/Pixel2HTML/shopify-skeleton) and Timber – using Bulma as a CSS framework.

 ## Features
 - ES6 support